-Each type has its strengths and weaknesses; which choice is better for you depends on your preferences.
+Each type has its strengths and weaknesses.
+The choice that is better for you depends on your preferences.

 These service contracts generally offer superior stability.
-While some dealerships do go out of business, as a whole they offer greater longevity than most third-party providers.
-And, if your service contract provider closes, your warranty is often useless.
+While some dealerships do go out of business, as a whole, dealer warranties offer greater longevity than most third-party providers.
+Also, if your service contract provider closes, your warranty is often useless.

-Dealer warranties offer convenience, too, in that you can purchase a warranty while in the showroom.
-And, you can talk to people face-to-face about your service contract.
+Dealer warranties offer convenience, too, since you can purchase a warranty while in the showroom and talk to people face-to-face about your service contract.

 Some dealer warranties are actually backed by the vehicle manufacturer, instead of the dealership.
 Many industry experts feel these are the best type of service contracts.

-Dealer warranties offer greater consistency of quality than third-party warranties, although some third-party contracts provide outstanding coverage.
+Dealer warranties offer greater consistency of quality compared to third-party warranties, although some third-party contracts provide outstanding coverage.
 Most legitimate claims get approved immediately.

 Shop around between dealers to try to lower the cost of this warranty, and remember that service contract prices are usually negotiable.

-These warranties usually offer a much better price for consumers, and some provide coverage that's on a par with the best dealer policies.
-But, it's up to you to do the research to find the warranty with the best value.
+These warranties usually offer a much better price for consumers, and some provide coverage that's on par with the best dealer policies.
+It's up to you to do the research to find the warranty with the best value.

-Third-party warranties have a much wider range of repair shop choices.
+Third-party warranties generally have a much wider range of repair shop choices.
 With a dealer warranty, the vehicle usually has to be repaired at the dealership.
 If the shop isn’t nearby or it’s tough to get an appointment quickly, this can be an issue.
-Also, if you’re out of town and experience a breakdown, you can often find a repair shop within a reasonable distance that will honor your warranty.
+Also, if you’re out of town and your car breaks down, you can often find a repair shop within a reasonable distance that will honor your warranty.

-It's smart to try to find out about a provider's claims history; some third-party providers are notorious for fighting claims.
+It's smart to try to find out about a provider's claims history since some third-party providers are notorious for fighting claims.

 Some dealers do sell third-party warranties.
 So, if you purchase a warranty while at the dealership, be sure you know who is backing the contract.

 Want to learn more about extended warranties?
-See our article on the subject.
+See our Extended Warranty page.